 - Use a working power adapter to charge your MacBook Pro.

-- Press and hold down the Shift + Control + Option key combination with the power button for more than 7 seconds.
+- Press and hold down the Shift + Command + Option key combination with the power button for more than 7 seconds.

 - Release the four keys and turn on your Mac to verify if the battery not charging problem is resolved.
-Also read our article on how to Recover Deleted Files on Mac.
+Also, please read our article on how to Recover Deleted Files on Mac.

 Fix 4: Check The Battery Health Of Your MacBook Pro